 I mostly like how she “thinks outside the box” when it comes to cooking.
-Rachel Ray helps make cooking fun and less intimidating for the non-cooks among us.
+Rachael Ray helps make cooking fun and less intimidating for the non-cooks among us.

-As annoying as some of them may be, you can’t help but appreciate her memorable “Rachelisms”… those words, phrases (or letters) that Rachel Ray has turned into everyday kitchen terminology.
+As annoying as some of them may be, you can’t help but appreciate her memorable “Rachaelisms”… those words, phrases (or letters) that Rachael Ray has turned into everyday kitchen terminology.